« Neuroscience, Cognition and Extinction 3 | Main | Approaching Anniversaries and Rare Front-Page Coverage (Historical) »

 Murderous new resentments are also being generated daily.

-Ironically, once it’s accepted that cheating, violence, and dishonesty dominate human interactions, understanding how that came about and its partial control could be efected by designing a policy designed to take maximum advantage of scientific objectivity while consciously trying to reduce the introduction of bias.
-It should be superior because it would reduce the influence of faith and authority.
+Ironically, once it’s accepted that cheating, violence, and dishonesty dominate human interactions, understanding how that came about and its partial control might be favorably affected by designing a policy designed to take maximum advantage of scientific objectivity while consciously trying to reduce the introduction of bias.
+Such an approach should be superior because it would reduce the influence of faith and authority.
 Science attempts to predict the future by studying the past.
-Historically, the religions that promulgated elaborate dogma in complex agricultural societies had a paucity of solid information from the past on which to theorize, but they did have the inside track with the power structure, which gave their religious beliefs plenty of time to consolidate power and status before the arrival of Copernicus, Galileo, and Newton.
+Historically, the religions that promulgated elaborate dogma in complex agricultural societies had a paucity of solid information from the past on which to theorize, but they did have an inside track with the power structure, which gave their religious beliefs plenty of time to consolidate power and status before the arrival of Copernicus, Galileo, and Newton.

 Doctor Tom